MONTANA AIRCRAFT CRASH SITES

 When I flew search and rescue I obtained crash site lists from the Air Force Rescue and Recovery Center.
 This was a glimpse into lost stories of aviation drama.
 But which accidents were "major" and which "minor?"
 And what was left of the event?
 The crash site list provided no answers.
 Over the years I noticed that not all reported crashes were listed.
 The internet has been a great source of additional information.
 Even so, each database seems incomplete.
 With this site I capture a more extensive listing of aviation accidents in Montana.

 This site is the most complete reference for Montana aviation crash history.
 Besides compiling records from military, airline, NTSB and USAF civilian search archives, information has been captured from miscellaneous web sources that mention little known events from aviaton's early days.
 These notes go back to the 1920s.
 Also unique is that I have identified errors in existing databases and have noted corrections to these records.
-And stay tuned!
-We're converting to a different database server to make this site even easier to use.
+In 2018 we've converted to a different database server to make this site even easier to use and permit attachments.

 Thar's gold in them thar hills -- aviation history rich in mystery and emotion.
 For a small period of time, these accidents were the most important things happening in many people's lives.
 To forget that is to dishonor the past that contributed to the aviation advancements we enjoy today.